 Now create a new page and click on the Text tab.
 Finally, you need to paste the content into the editor.
 Simple, isn’t it?

-How to Duplicate a WordPress Page using a Plugin
+How to Duplicate a Page in WordPress Using a Plugin

 Thanks to the WordPress community, you’ll find a plugin for every purpose.
-And this is no different when you’re planning to clone or duplicate a page or post.
+And this is no different when you’re planning to copy a page or post.

-Though there are many popular plugins available on the web, I’ll be using the Duplicate Post plugin for this tutorial.
-It is a free plugin and will help you to duplicate a post or page in a single click.
+Though there are many popular plugins available on the web, I’ll be using the Yoast Duplicate Post plugin for this tutorial.
+It is a free plugin with over 3 million active installations and will help you to duplicate a post or page with a single click.